leon3s/ntex-rest-api-example/readme.md

 }
 ```

-Now for any unregistered `endpoints` we will have a 404.
+Now, for any unregistered `endpoints`, we will have a 404 error.

-Before continuing we will add four dependencies, `serde` and `serde_json` for `JSON` serialization, and `utoipa` with `utoipa-swagger-ui` to have an `OpenApi` swagger.
+Before continuing, let's add four dependencies: `serde` and `serde_json` for JSON serialization, and `utoipa` with `utoipa-swagger-ui` to have an `OpenAPI` swagger.

 ```sh
 cargo add serde --features derive cargo add serde_json utoipa utoipa-swagger-ui
 ```

-Next we are going to create our own `HttpError` type as helpers.
+Next, we are going to create our own `HttpError` type as helpers.
 Create a file under `src/error.rs` with the following content:

 ```rust
 use ntex::web;